iljones00/Text-Summarizer/README.md

 # End to End Text Summarization Project

-This project is an exploration into building full end-to-end NLP projects using a pretrianed LLM hosted by Hugging Face.
+This project is an exploration into building full end-to-end NLP projects using a pretrained LLM hosted by Hugging Face.
 I utilize a variety of technologies to build an application API that allows the user to both train and infer for the task of text summarization.
 For this project, I used Docker to create a container for replicability, and create various data structures in Python that wrap around a Pegasus-CNN pretrained model.
 More info here --> https://huggingface.co/google/pegasus-cnn_dailymail.
 This model was pretrained on a large daily mail dataset and then fine-tuned on a Dialogue Summarization dataset DialogSum.